+Cilantro lime grilled tofu may become your go-to vegetarian and vegan choice for summer cook-outs.
 For a taste south of the border, tofu is marinated in a Mexican spiced cilantro and lime marinade and then grilled on your outdoor barbecue.
-Double the recipe, and add veggies and bamboo skewers to make tofu kabobs, or, cut the tofu into thick slabs and place them right on the grill.
+You can double the recipe and place the tofu on bamboo skewers with vegetables to make tofu kabobs.
+Or, you can cut the tofu into thick slabs and place them right on the grill.

-- 1 block firm or extra-firm tofu, well pressed
+- 1 block firm tofu (well pressed, or extra-firm tofu)

 - 1 tablespoon olive oil